 The procedure to enable USB debugging for different devices will be different.
-There are dedicated websites such Enable USB Debugging with detailed instructions to do the same.
+There are dedicated websites such as Enable USB Debugging with detailed instructions to do the same.

 Fix 4: Disable Antivirus

 The parse error can also occur if your security application is blocking the installation.
-Most of the Antivirus try to block the installation of the applications that may look untrusted or suspicious.
+Most of the Antivirus tries to block the installation of the applications that may look untrusted or suspicious.
 So, if you are trying to install a .apk, the possibility is that your Antivirus app might be blocking the .apk file and preventing the installation.

 So, try disabling the Antivirus temporarily and try to install the .apk file.
 This time, you should be able to install the .apk file without receiving any parse error in Android.